NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 3.1 Manual lymphatic drainage supplies are labeled in English
+• 3.1 Manual lymphatic drainage products are labeled in English

 • 3.2 Implements and supplies are visibly clean